-100.14 Attendance and make up days (mandatory 1080 hours per year required):
+100.14 Attendance and make up days (mandatory 180 days per year required):

-To meet the lowa education requirements of 1080 hours of instruction per calendar year, The Dream Center Academy will follow these guidelines:
+To meet the Iowa education requirements of 180 days of instruction per calendar year, The Dream Center Academy will follow these guidelines:

-1. Ayearly school calendar will be approved and posted by May 1st for the following school year.
+1. A yearly school calendar will be approved and posted by May 1st for the following school year.

-2. If, for any reason during the school year, a school day is canceled (after the first 7 days added to calendar to meet requirements), that day will be added to the end of the school year.
+2. If, for any reason during the school year, a school day is canceled, that day will be added to the end of the school year.
 All parents and staff will be notified of any extension of the school year.